danm551/NJIT-CS280-C_Language-Tokenizer/README.md

 # NJIT-CS280-C_Language-Tokenizer

-A tokenizer program that reads a text file and breaks the text into tokens and prints an analysis.
+A tokenizer program that reads a text file, breaks the text into tokens, and prints an analysis.